Building payment workflows

 onSuccess: function (data) { doSometingWithTheSource(data) },

 Prerequisites: Refer to the Elements prerequisites section.
-At some point during the flow, you also need to display the subscription's terms and save payment agreement and acquire the customer's active acceptance of them.
+At some point during the flow, you also need to display the subscription's terms, save the payment agreement, and acquire the customer's active acceptance of them.

 Step one: Build a checkout with a registered customer and all tax, shipping, duty and fee amounts in a final state.
 Set chargeType to customer_initiated and autoRenewal to true.